 - Research & Academic Sports Rehabilitation

-Both career and degree shares the overriding aim of offering support and treatment to reach a physical goals.
+Both careers and degrees share the overriding aim of offering support and treatment to reach physical goals.
 The difference lies in the type of client or patient and the method and extent of treatment, as this depends on their personal requirements.

 Hear more from recent graduate and new students Union Welfare and Support Officer, Joe Morrell, who tells his inspiring story that led him to Sports Rehabilitation at Cumbria.